Dynamic Universal Approximation Theory: The Basic Theory for Deep Learning-Based Computer Vision Models: The DUAT Format of CNNs and ViTs

-In UAT2LLMs, it has been demonstrated that the feedforward network (FFN) and MHA components in the Transformer architecture can be represented in matrix-vector form.
-Given that ViTs are also based on the Transformer framework, we only need to focus on the differences between Transformers in CV and those in UAT2LLMs.
+In DUAT2LLMs, it has been demonstrated that the feedforward network (FFN) and MHA components in the Transformer architecture can be represented in matrix-vector form.
+Given that ViTs are also based on the Transformer framework, we only need to focus on the differences between Transformers in CV and those in LLMs.
 A key feature of ViTs is that they divide the original image into multiple patches: $\mathbf{x}_{1,1}, \cdots, \mathbf{x}_{n,m}$.
 Each image patch is then reshaped into row vectors $\bar{\mathbf{x}}_{1,1}, \cdots, \bar{\mathbf{x}}_{n,m}$, which are concatenated along the column direction to obtain $\tilde{\mathbf{x}}$, as shown in Figure \ref{fig:MHA}.
-MHA and FFN operations are then applied, so aside from the initial processing part, the subsequent transformation process completely follows the description in UAT2LLMs.
-Therefore, it is easy to deduce that ViTs are also specific implementations of the UAT.
+MHA and FFN operations are then applied, so aside from the initial processing part, the subsequent transformation process completely follows the description in DUAT2LLMs.